namestarlit/airbnb-clone-project/README.md

 * A **Booking** is associated with one **Property**, one **User**, and one **Payment**.
 * A **Payment** is linked to a single **Booking** and made by one **User**.

+## Feature Breakdown

+This section outlines the core features implemented in the Airbnb Clone project, each designed to replicate a functional and seamless rental platform experience for both hosts and guests.

+#### 1. **User Management**

+Handles user registration, login, authentication, and profile updates.
+It ensures secure access control and allows users to operate as guests or hosts depending on their account settings.

+#### 2. **Property Management**

+Enables hosts to create, update, and delete property listings.
+Each property includes essential details such as title, description, location, price, and availability, forming the backbone of the platform's rental inventory.

+#### 3. **Booking System**

+Allows guests to book available properties for specific dates.
+It manages availability checks, booking statuses (pending, confirmed, canceled), and prevents overlapping reservations to maintain booking integrity.

+#### 4. **Payment Processing**

+Facilitates secure transactions between guests and the platform.
+This feature ensures that bookings are only confirmed once payments are successfully completed, maintaining financial accountability.

+#### 5. **Review System**

+Lets guests provide feedback on properties they’ve stayed at.
+Reviews include ratings and comments, helping future guests make informed decisions and encouraging hosts to maintain high standards.

+#### 6. **Data Optimization**

+Implements database indexing, query optimization, and caching strategies to improve performance and scalability.
+This ensures fast data retrieval even as the system scales with more users, properties, and bookings.